Psjoshi7/Sentiment-Analysis/README.md

 - **Write a brief, but descriptive, title here**

 ---

-## Project Type
-*[Your group has two options for the course project.
-Please select **one** option and provide the corresponding relevant information.]*

-### Option 1 - Research Paper
-*[Remove this section if you are **NOT** choosing Option 1.]*
-> Students may identify a relevant paper from an archived journal which features an algorithm/heuristic designed to solve a particular problem.
-This algorithm should be coded in Python and validated against the results published in the paper.
-A final report describing (a) the problem itself, (b) an overview of the solution procedure, (c) a description of how the test data were generating, (d) a summary of the various functions employed to execute the code, and (e) a “how-to” guide for running the Python code is expected.

-#### Reference
-- *[Provide a citation to the journal article, including title, authors, journal name, year.]*

-#### Problem Description
-- *[Provide a description of the problem defined in the reference article.]*

-#### Algorithm Description
-- *[Provide a description of the algorithm defined in the reference article.]*

-#### Source Data
-- *[Concisely explain where you plan to obtain source data on which to test the algorithm.]*

-#### Motivation
-- *[Explain why you chose this paper.]*

 ### Option 2 - Online Data Analysis
 *[Remove this section if you are **NOT** choosing Option 2.]*